theialab/nerf-3dgs/README.md

-# Does Gaussian Splatting need SFM Initialization?
+# Evaluating Alternatives to SFM Point Cloud Initialization for Gaussian Splatting

 This is the repository that contains NeRF-3DGS webpage.